 Q: Can I raise funds or ask people to sponsor me?

 A: Yes!
 We have a fundraising opportunity called the "Survivor Challenge."
 Raise $1,500 or more for LUNGevity Foundation and you will be eligible for round-trip US transportation and hotel for the next National HOPE Summit!
 Raise $2,000 and you AND your caregiver will receive round-trip US travel and one hotel room.
 You can ask your church, company, hospital, and community to donate to your Survivor Challenge page.
 Any funds you seek for your travel expenses outside of the Survivor Challenge are not considered tax-deductible donations to LUNGevity.
 Sign up for the Survivor Challenge here, or email hope@LUNGevity.org with any questions.

-Q: What is the "Advocacy Meeting" offered at the HOPE Summit?
+Q: What is the "Survivor/Advocates Meeting" offered at the HOPE Summit?

-A: The Advocacy Meeting is a pre-summit meeting dedicated to lung cancer advocacy.
+A: The Survivor Advocacy Meeting is a pre-summit meeting dedicated to lung cancer advocacy and living with lung cancer.
 There are a limited number of seats for this meeting.
-If you are a travel grant recipient, this pre-summit meeting is not included.
+If you are a travel grant recipient, accomodations to this pre-summit meeting are not included.
 Those who wish to attend this meeting who received a travel grant will have to cover the cost of an additional hotel night stay.
 This is not an Advocacy 101, and we are not training you to learn how to be an advocate.
-This will be a meeting for empowered advocates to learn about new opportunities; connect with advocacy, media, and PR experts; and learn about ways to advance lung cancer research and awareness.
+This will be a meeting for empowered advocates to learn about new opportunities; connect with advocacy, media, and PR experts; and address the issues that survivors living + years with lung cancer face.
 There WILL be Advocacy 101 sessions during the weekend for those who are interested in learning about advocacy.